 Critically, the development of this model required a blended finance approach.
 As minigrids are difficult to finance given their small scale and the fact that they are often serving the poorest population, the model used blended finance to unlock capital to the sector, ultimately aiming to connect more than 200,000 homes and businesses once the full \$150 million target is deployed.
 This structure was set up in 2019 with funding from Rockefeller Foundation, Ceniarth, DOEN Foundation, Shell Foundation, and UK Aid.
-Earlier this year it closed an additional \$25 million from ARCH Emerging Markets Partners, Bank of America, and Microsoft Climate Innovation Fund, demonstrating the scalability of the model and ability to mobilize private investment into a challenging sector.
+Earlier this year it closed an additional \$25 million from ARCH Emerging Markets Partners, Bank of America, and Microsoft Climate Innovation Fund, demonstrating the scalability of the model and ability to mobilise private investment into a challenging sector.

-A3.3.2 Results-Based Financing to Expand Market Size for Climate Products and Services

-Through a results-based financing (RBF) scheme, the funder pays a company, public entity, or project for the delivery of specific impact outcomes.
-Funding is disbursed as milestones are achieved, and if the milestones are not reached, funding is not disbursed.
+A3.3.2 Results-Based Financing to Expand Market Size for Climate Products and Services as milestones are achieved, and if the milestones are not reached, funding is not disbursed.
 This mechanism aims to align the incentives of all parties to bring about efficiency gains.
 RBF schemes are highly flexible.
 In most cases, RBF schemes are supported by a concessional component which lowers the costs for the customer.
 However, as they require additional monitoring and evaluation processes, as well as the use of independent verifiers, these structures run the risk of becoming administratively burdensome and potentially costly.